 If you get any side effects talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
+You can also report side effects directly (see details below).
 By reporting side effects you can help provide more information on the safety of this medicine.